To say player personas have become an important game development tool is an understatement.

 • Product Management can use them to prioritize features and decrease time to market.

-• Marketing can use them to craft the right message and ad creative to optimize conversion and ROAS.
+• Marketing can use them for creative optimization, crafting the right message and ad creative to optimize conversion and ROAS.

 • Leadership can use them as a framework for game feedback to their teams.

-Whether you’re building a new game or evolving a live game, the actions you can take with live, scientifically derived, psychological player personas are invaluable.
+Whether you’re building a new game or evolving a live game, the actions you can take with advanced player personas are invaluable.
 Teams can align around the mission of player-centricity, with biases and assumptions removed.
-Decisions are made with confidence, guesswork is cut from the development process, and most importantly, games are made, released, and loved.
+Decisions are made confidently, guesswork is eliminated from the development process, and most importantly, games are created, launched, and enjoyed.